open-cogsci/osdoc/content/publications.md

 Ishii, A., Tanaka, M., & Watanabe, Y. (2014).
 The neural substrates of self-evaluation of mental fatigue: A magnetoencephalography study. *PLoS ONE*, *9*(4), e95763. doi:10.1371/journal.pone.0095763
 {: .reference}

+Kapoor, H. (2014).
+The creative side of the Dark Triad. *Creativity Research Journal*.
+{: .reference}

 Krukar, J. (2014).
 Walk, look, remember: The influence of the gallery’s spatial layout on human memory for an art exhibition.
 Behavioral Sciences, 4(3), 181–201. doi:10.3390/bs4030181
 {: .reference{